 You also may have a biopsy, in which a small piece of tissue is taken and looked at under a microscope.

 If a tumor is removed with surgery, your doctor will learn more about it and how it's affected your body.
 That information is added to your test results to determine the pathologic stage, or surgical stage.
 This can be different from the clinical stage, and it's considered more accurate.

 Another factor your doctor probably will use to determine your overall cancer stage is the TNM system, short for tumor, node, and metastasis.
-She'll measure each of these and give it a number or an "X" if a measurement can't be determined.
+They'll measure each of these and give it a number or an "X" if a measurement can't be determined.
 The symbols are a bit different for each type of cancer, but this is generally what they mean:

 - Tumor (T): "T" followed by a number from 0-4 tells you how large the tumor is and sometimes where it's located.
 T0 means there is no measureable tumor.
 The higher the number, the bigger the tumor.